AravisProject/aravis/docs/reference/aravis/porting-0.10.md

 [method@Aravis.Stream.get_n_owned_buffers] to better reflect what it does, and has a third out parameter returning the number of buffer owned by the stream receiving thread.

+#### arv_camera_create_stream

+[method@Aravis.Camera.create_stream] takes an additional GDestroyNotify parameter, that will be called when the callback closure data are not useful anymore, and can be destroyed.